opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 You can open folders and sub-folders in order to retrieve files that are displayed in the area on the right.
 The current location path is displayed at the top of the browser; existing folders can be renamed and new folders can be created.
 Files can be displayed as icons or as a list, displaying additional informations that can be also used to sort them.

-.. note:: The way file icons are generated in the OpenToonz browser depends on the images resolution and on the **Icon Size** option set for the Level Strip frames in the Preferences  →  Interface dialog (see  :ref:`Using the Level Strip <using_the_level_strip>`  ).
+.. note:: The way file icons are generated in the OpenToonz browser depends on the images resolution and on the **Level Strip Thumbnail Size** option set for the Level Strip frames in the Preferences...  →  Interface dialog section (see  :ref:`Using the Level Strip <using_the_level_strip>`  ).

 .. _loading_levels: